vahlunten/analyzer-ts/README.md

 # Page analyzer
-Web page analyzer performs an analysis of a website.
-It will search the content of the website for each keyword and output all the possible ways a keyword data can be scraped.
+Page Analyzer is an actor that helps its users find data sources in a website.
+Its main purpose is to help a user quickly analyze their options for extracting data from a website.

 # When to use page analyzer
 Page analyzer can be used as a first step in a web scraper developement.
 It's goal is to automate the process of analyzing a website manually using tools like browsers developer tools or Postman to: